peterhinch/micropython-mqtt/GATEWAY.md

 message published to the gateway error topic.

 In the event of a broker outage, the client's publish method will block.
-The gateway snds an `"ACK"` message to the node when publication is complete.
+The gateway sends an `"ACK"` message to the node when publication is complete.
 This enables the link to provide feedback to the application preventing message loss.